jasonpatrickellykrause/istio-training/labs/3-gateways.md

               number: 80
 ```

-We are using the `*` in the `hosts` field, just like we did in the Gateway.
+We are matching the value of the `hosts` field with the hosts defined in the Gateway resource.
 We have also added the Gateway resource we created earlier (`gateway`) to the `gateways` array.
 Finally, we are specifying a single route with a destination that points to the Kubernetes service `hello-world.default.svc.cluster.local`.

 Save the above YAML to `vs-hello-world.yaml` and create the VirtualService using `kubectl apply -f vs-hello-world.yaml`.
 If you look at the deployed VirtualService, you should see a similar output: